scheinerman/RationalGenerators.jl/README.md

 # `RationalGenerators`

-This module provides iterators for creating positive rational numbers.
+This module provides iterators for creating positive rational numbers without repetition.

 * Use `RationalGenerator(n)` to create all rational numbers of the form `a//b` where `a` and `b` are relatively prime and `a+b ≤ n`.